manoflogan/swiftly/README.md

 # Swiftly Android Coding Exercise

-## Preface

-To introduce Swiftly to your coding style and technique, we'd like you to do a small coding exercise.
-This is not a coding test where we give you a score or run it through a suite of tests for correctness.

-Our hope is that we can use this to seed a discussion that provides us with an understanding of your design and coding abilities and you with an idea of what working at Swiftly will be like.
-We believe this better reflects what engineers do than coding common patterns on a white board does.

-## What We're Looking For

-Think of this as real code you would be checking in.
-Swiftly values self-descriptive, [SOLID](https://en.wikipedia.org/wiki/SOLID), maintainable, testable designs and code.

 ## Overview
 Grocery store managers often pick products to put on "manager's special."
 These products are chosen in order to drive customers to the store and increase basket size.
 Swiftly has a tool that allows managers to select which product they want to place under "manager's specials" as well as the dimensions of product frame.